wigasper/calling-cancer/README.md

 paper, by randomly selecting cells from `GSE130473`, `GSE81547`, `GSE109822`,
 and `SRP271375`.

+## Data availability

+Raw values used to create figures are given in the `figure_data` directory.
+Additional processed data is available in the `raw_data.tar.gz` file, and the raw data used in this work is available from GEO under the accessions note in the manuscript.

 ## File descriptions
 * `annotate_prot_variants.py` - Annotates SnpEff output VCFs with OncoKB data
 * `codon_map.py` - Just the codon map, separate file for readability of the others